anlutro/phint/README.md

 	sudo mv phint.phar /usr/local/bin
 	phint /path/to/src

-Example output:
+## Usage

+Note that you **must** be in your project's root for Phint to run.
+You also need a composer autoloader to be present in `vendor/autoload.php`.

+Example output from a simple command run:

 	$ phint src/MyClass.php
 	Errors in src/MyClass.php:
 	L6   Undefined variable: $foo
 	L12  Tried instantiating non-existant class: Nonexistant

+You can pass `--strict` or `-s` as an arugment to get more errors.
+The errors marked as strict are more prone to be wrong, but should be more accurate as time goes on.

+You can also pass `--debug` or `-d` to get some debug information.
+Currently this isn't much, unless you hit a fatal error, in which case you might get some more info.

+By default, if you pass a directory or multiple file paths to the command, Phint will analyze all of them and spit out the errors as it goes along.
+If you pass `--exit-early` or `-e`, Phint will exit as soon as it finds a file with errors.

 ### Notes

 This tool makes some very heavy assumptions about how you're using it and your application.

-First of all, your project **must** use Composer's autoloader for every class and function being defined in the project.
+Your project **must** have some sort of autoloader register script present in `vendor/autoload.php`.
+This autoloader **must** make every class and function in your project available.

-Second, the checker works best if all the files being checked are classes with methods, nothing more.
+The checker works best if all the files being checked are classes with methods, nothing more.

-Third, the `phint` command **must** be ran from the project root for the autoloader to be picked up.
-If the autoloader isn't picked up, the checker can't reliably verify that other classes being referenced actually exist.

 ## Contributing